Secteur Environment Eurogroup Consulting

 Energy transition means a progressive evolution of the current energy system based mainly on non-renewables and the development of the most sustainable new energy solutions.
 This necessary, ambitious change involves significant opportunities and investments across the entire economy.
 It especially contributes to the growth of eco-activities that are playing a major role in the development of the environmental sector today: wastewater management, recycling, waste-energy production, site clean-up, the development of wind and solar power, land and water-body rehabilitation, and air pollution and noise reduction.

 The major goal of the 21st Conference on Climate (COP21) held in France at the end of 2015 was to reach an international climate agreement to limit global warming to below 2°C until 2100.
-Civil society and private-sector operators in particular are to play a major role in the years to come by increasing their commitments to combat climate disruption.
+Civil society and private-sector operators in particular are to play a major role in the years to come by increasing their commitments to fight climate disruption.

 Eurogroup Consulting was very keen to play a part in this mobilization and launched its ‘Low-Carbon Citizen’ programme, encompassing a range of initiatives to fight climate change.
 In this field, Eurogroup Consulting notably signed a partnership agreement with Solutions COP21 (a pioneer project to promote climate solutions related to COP21) and launched a skills sponsorship appeal to support it during the conference.